 Who should get Ollie?

-Personally, I wouldn’t recommend Ollie as a fresh dog food brand.
+Personally, I wouldn’t recommend Ollie as a fresh dog food brand to pet parents.
 When you consider the price you are paying and the quality of the food, there are better fresh dog food options out there.
 While I’m sure its a step up from kibble, Nom Nom tastes better and is a bit more affordable when evaluated on a fair basis.
 If you don’t mind spending a little extra, you might want to look into The Farmer’s Dog for fresh dog food with exceptional flavor.

 Who should get Nom Nom?